fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-task-intro.md

 A typical result of triaging, for instance, is expected to be:
 * A Communication referring to a Task - creation of this might depend on Task.priority being other than routine
-* A Task with focus set to the measurement
+* A Task with focus set to the ClinicalImpression
 * A ClinicalImpression referring to a measurement (Observation, QuestionnaireResponse or Media)

 In case no automated processing rule has been attached to the plan, the current fallback automated processing rule creates a Task that refers to a single measurement.
 This, however, could change.